Stray-Rat/Chain-Replication/README.md

 # Chain-Replication
-An implementation of a single node for chain replication
+An implementation of a single node for chain replication using Zookeeper and gRPC